juliawill/QuizGame/README.md

 # QuizGame
+This project is full-stack.
+Therefore, it was divided into front-end (client folder) and back-end (server folder).
+In the client folder, under client/quiz-game/src, there is the App.css file.
+The App.css file was written for the styling of the quiz game.
+There's animations for spin-effects, and this is where the design of the quiz game was written.
+In this location, there is also the App.js (Javascript) file, where the React package is imported so that multiple states for the quiz flow could be written.
+This is where the front-end catches data from the backend (using the package axios).
+There is multiple states in this file, one being gameOver, which indicates whether the quiz has ended.
+In this file, there is also JavaScript xml code, which creates the structure of the webpage.

+In the backend, there is a backend.js file, which uses a Node.js framework (Express) to create an API.
+It also uses CORS middleware for access from various domains, allowing the front-end to communicate with this backend even if they're on different servers.In this backend.js file, there are GET endpoints, which serves a list of quiz questions in JSON format.

+game.py file which imports the Flask package and creates the Python web framework.

 1. Backend (Node.js with Express and Python Flask) Node.js with Express:
 This version uses Express, a Node.js framework, to create a simple API.